 Singing: One of the hallmarks of Peking Opera is its distinctive vocal style, characterized by melodic recitation and rhythmic patterns.
 Performers use a combination of falsetto, chest voice, and other vocal techniques to convey emotions and narrative elements.
 The vocal styles in Peking Opera are highly stylized and categorized by four main roles: sheng (male), dan (female), jing (painted face, representing villains or supernatural beings), and chou (clown).
 Each role utilizes specific singing techniques and melodies to evoke emotions and enhance character portrayal.

 Acting: Acting in Peking Opera goes beyond spoken dialogue.
-Peking Opera actors are renowned for their mastery of exaggerated gestures and facial expressions, which serve to communicate character traits and emotions to the audience.
+Peking Opera actors are famous for their mastery of exaggerated gestures and facial expressions.
+This serve to communicate character traits and emotions to the audience.
 From graceful movements to dramatic poses, every gesture is carefully choreographed to enhance the storytelling.

 Acrobatics and Martial Arts: Peking Opera incorporates elements of acrobatics and martial arts, adding an extra layer of excitement and dynamism to the performances.
 Performers showcase feats of agility, strength, and precision, dazzling audiences with their physical prowess.
 These elements often depict battles, escapes, or emphasize power and agility.